mongodb/charts-embedding-examples/embedding-sdk/unauthenticated/readme.md

 - Take on the optional steps to prepare and manipulate your own data source rather than the sample.
 - Think whether an unauthenticated chart is the feature you're after.
 Embedding iframes from Charts is a great way to showcase your data if you don't need the user to interact with the chart.
 - Consider the data you're making available, and the queries you're allowing.
-Look into authenticated chart embedding to see if it better suits your application.
+If the data is sensitive and you need to ensure the charts can only be accessed by authorized people, you should look at using authenticated embedding.

 Happy Charting! 🚀📈